-Driving Under License Suspension in Philadelphia
+Philadelphia Driving Under Suspended License Lawyer

-What is Driving Under License Suspension?
+What Is Driving Under License Suspension?

-Driving under a License Suspension is defined in the code as operating a motor vehicle on the roads of the Commonwealth when a person's operating privilege has been revoked by the Pennsylvania Department of Motor Vehicles.
+Driving under a License Suspension is defined in the code as operating a motor vehicle on the roads of the Commonwealth when a person’s operating privilege has been revoked by the Pennsylvania Department of Motor Vehicles.
 Many times, a person will not get notice of the suspension.
-A lack of notice is not a defense with these cases, but an experienced attorney can help you avert some of the worse consequences of driving under license suspension in Philadelphia.
+A lack of notice is not a defense with these cases, but an experienced attorney can help you avert some of the worst consequences of driving under license suspension in Philadelphia.